-Like panzanella, arista alla fiorentina is one of the signature dishes of Tuscan cookery.
-And like so many Tuscan dishes, it is as simple as it is good.
+Arista alla fiorentina, or Florentine Spit-Roasted Pork Loin, is one of the signature dishes of Tuscan cookery.
+And like so many Tuscan dishes, the dish is as simple as it is good.

 For the dry marinade: